North Korean Missile Explodes 'Within Seconds of Launch'

 North Korea conducted two nuclear test explosions and 24 ballistic missile tests during 2016, and experts say it could have a nuclear-tipped missile capable of reaching the U.S. mainland within a few years.

-Asked by NBC News Tuesday whether North Korea’s threat this week of pre-emptive military action represents a dangerous escalation, Secretary of State Rex Tillerson replied, “No comment today, thank you.”
+Asked by NBC News’ Andrea Mitchell whether North Korea’s threat of pre-emptive military action represents a dangerous escalation, Secretary of State Rex Tillerson replied: “No comment today, thank you.”